jenkinsci/hubot-steps-plugin/README.md

 hubotApprove room: 'release', message: 'Proceed with building this Job?', url: 'http://localhost:9999/', failOnError: true
 ```

-`url` is optional, if it is provided as global environment variable `HUBOT_URL` or provided by `withEnv` step, this should always end with `/`.
+`url` is optional, if it is provided as global environment variable `HUBOT_URL` or provided by `withEnv` step, this should always end with `/`, environment variable takes the lower precedence.

+`message` is required, actual message to be sent.
+Which is being prefixed with Job: #BUILD_URL string.

-`room` is optional, if it is provided as global environment variable `HUBOT_DEFAULT_ROOM` or provided by `withEnv` step, and room doesn't require `#`, it is added in the code.
+`room` is optional, if it is provided as global environment variable `HUBOT_DEFAULT_ROOM` or provided by `withEnv` step, and room doesn't require `#`, it is added in the code, environment variable takes the lower precedence.

-`failOnError` is optional and by default it is false, which is if any error it won't abort the job., it can also be provided as global variable `HUBOT_FAIL_ON_ERROR`.
+`failOnError` is optional and by default it is `true`, if any error it won't abort the job., it can also be provided as global variable `HUBOT_FAIL_ON_ERROR`, environment variable takes the higher precedence.

 ```groovy
 node {